Introduction to Causal Inference and Causal Data Science

 The course itself takes a broad interdisciplinary approach, and so is suitable for those with a background in health, social and/or behavioural science, or broad training in applied data science.
 The course is aimed at advanced master level and above, and would be suitable both for data science professionals and academic researchers.
 As a prerequisite, participants are expected to have a solid basis in statistics and data analysis (regression modelling, general linear model) and working knowledge of R. No prior experience of causal inference techniques is necessary.

-When applying, we ask participants to provide a brief motivation letter explaining their background and interest in the course.
+When applying, we ask participants to provide a brief motivation letter (a single paragraph) explaining their background and interest in the course.

 Please note that there are no graded activities included in this course.
 Therefore, we are not able to provide students with a transcript of grades.
 You will obtain a certificate upon completion of this course